 deprecate the Patient Resource when the message includes a replaced-by link.type.
 The Patient Identity Manager shall persist:

-the deprecated Patient marked as inactive and with a replaced-by link to the surviving Patient.
+the deprecated Patient is marked as inactive and the a replaced-by link to the surviving Patient.

-not return the Patient in response to future queries
+not return the deprecated Patient in response to future queries

-Return a correlated entry.response.code of 405 when a link.type of “replaced-by” is removed from a Patient Resource.
+Return a correlated entry.response.code of 405 when a link.type of “replaced-by” is removed from a Patient Resource. (i.e., an attempt to un-merge)

 create Patient Resources when a create is sent.